Kensington (band): Youssef's departure (2021–2024)

 On 12 November 2021, the band announced that lead singer Eloi Youssef would leave the band after two final shows in 2022 due to creative differences.
 The band released a statement saying: "There is no argument or disagreement, but a difference in vision of the future.
 Jan, Casper and Niles still want to dedicate their lives to the band, Eloi no longer wants this."
 Youssef later revealed that he first told this to the other band members two years ago while at an airport in France.

 Kensington released a live album, Unplugged (Live), on 26 November 2021.
 Their greatest hits album was released on 26 August 2022.
 The band said, "This is our last release in this formation and a celebration of everything we have created together over the past seventeen years."
 Greatest Hits became Kensington's fourth number-one album on the Dutch Albums Chart.

 Due to demand, Kensington eventually added six farewell concerts for Youssef at the Ziggo Dome, which all sold out.
 They took place from 27 August to 4 September 2022.

 In April 2024, Youssef announced his first solo tour, accompanied by the Kamerata Zuid orchestra, set to begin in March 2025.

-Introduction of Jason Dowd (2025–present)
+Introduction of Jason Dowd and First Rodeo (2025–present)

 In January 2025, Kensington posted "It's been a moment..." on Instagram, followed by "We're back".
 On 16 January 2025, Kensington officially announced American singer Jason Dowd as the band's new lead vocalist and released their first single with him, "A Moment", also performing it inside the Ziggo Dome.

-In August 2025, the band announced a full-length studio album entitled First Rodeo, which is to be released at 28 November 2025, and will include the previously released singles A Moment, Little by Little and Stay.
+In August 2025, the band announced their sixth full-length studio album entitled First Rodeo, which is released on 28 November 2025, and included the previously released singles, "A Moment", "I Could Be Wrong", "Little by Little", "Safe Haven" and "Stay".
+The album entered at number one in the Dutch Album Top 100 upon release.

+The band performed three times in a row in a sold-out Ziggo Dome in Amsterdam, and announced a return to the Ziggo Dome in 2026.

+In February, the band embarked on a tour through France, Switzerland, Austria, Hungary, Czech Republic, Poland and Germany.

+In March 2026, Kensington received an Edison Award in the 'Rock' category for First Rodeo.